 The most common forms of wage replacement rates are from Independent Sector and the U.S. Bureau of Labor Statistics (BLS).

 - The 2021 value released by Independent Sector was calculated by the University of Maryland’s Do Good Institute.
 The Do Good Institute assigns a rate each year for the value of a volunteer hour using a formula to determine a national average wage and rates for each state.
 The current national hourly rate is $29.95.

 - The BLS site provides wage estimates by occupation for a more accurate estimate of value by role.
 For example, the average hourly rate for ushers is $12.69 and for passenger vehicle drivers is $19.06.
 An alternate approach is to use the prevailing market wage.
 The use of BLS and prevailing wage rates is less common than the use of the IS rate.

 Beyond the fanfare

 The annual IS rate release triggers articles about the updated dollar value specifically and how great volunteers are generally.
 To a lesser extent, these articles and the IS website mention that this rate is one of many ways to communicate volunteer value.

 What I have yet to see in the official releases though, is any mention that these wage replacement rates have a downside.
 Observations about wage replacement limitations seem to be confined to the volunteer management community.
-(Check out Jayne Craven’s insightful critiques – here, here, and here – or the thoughtful roundtable discussion in Engage Journal).
+(Check out Jayne Craven’s insightful critiques – here, here, and here – or my other posts – here and here).
 The recognition of wage replacement limitations and their omission from the broader volunteer conversation are important.
 We do a disservice to volunteers, our organizations, and our sector to use these rates for all purposes or without awareness of their risks.